This is a guide covering inbound and content marketing tips.

 As mentioned, this is the second component that makes up your “brand,” along with your corporate image strategy.

-Similar to your corporate image strategy, you need to know how you will be positioning your product/service so the content your content marketing efforts can align.
+Similar to your corporate image strategy, you need to know how you will be positioning your product/service so the content and your content marketing efforts can align.

 3. Know your target audience/niche